Tanwar-12/EMPLOYEE-PERFORMANCE-ANALYSIS/README.md

 * Frequency Encoding: Frequency encoding is an encoding technique to transform an original categorical variable to a numerical variable by considering the frequency distribution of the data getting value counts.

-3. Outlier Handling Some features are contain outliers so we are impute this outlier with the help of IQR because in all features data is not normally distributed
+3. Outlier Handling: Some features are contain outliers so we are impute this outlier with the help of IQR because in all features data is not normally distributed

 4. Feature Transformation: In YearsSinceLastPromotion some skewed & kurtosis is present, so we are use Square Root Transformation techinque

 * Square root transformation: Square root transformation is one of the many types of standard transformations.This transformation is used for count data (data that follow a Poisson distribution) or small whole numbers.
 Each data point is replaced by its square root.
 Negative data is converted to positive by adding a constant, and then transformed.

 * Q-Q Plot: Q–Q plot is a probability plot, a graphical method for comparing two probability distributions by plotting their quantiles against each other.